-- 1 If necessary, plug one end of the display's power cord (1) into your display, and the other end into an AC outlet. - 2 If you want to connect an analog monitor, plug the display cable (2) (not supplied) into the monitor port (3) □ on the computer.
+- 1 If necessary, plug one end of the display's power cord (1) into your display, and the other end into an AC outlet. - 2 If you want to connect an analog monitor, plug the display cable (2) into the monitor port (3) □ on the computer.

-3 If you want to connect a TFT/DVI monitor, plug the display cable (2) (not supplied) to an HDMI to DVI-D adapter (3) (not supplied) and plug one end of the HDMI cable (4) (not supplied) to the HDMI to DVI-D adapter (3) and the other end to the HDMI output port (5) on the computer.
+If you want to connect a TFT/DVI monitor, plug the display cable (2) to an HDMI to DVI-D adapter (3) and plug one end of the HDMI cable (4) to the HDMI to DVI-D adapter (3) and the other end to the HDMI output port (5) on the computer.

-4 If the external computer display is equipped with an HDMI input port, connect one end of an HDMI cable (not supplied) to the HDMI output port on the computer and the other to the HDMI input port on the computer display.
+If the external computer display is equipped with an HDMI input port, plug one end of an HDMI cable to the HDMI output port on the computer and the other end to the HDMI input port on the computer display.